HannaGreentree/icook/README.md

 - External links open safely in a new tab.

 ### Usability
-- Text readable and well-spaced.
+- Text readable and well spaced.
 - Clear visual hierarchy.
 - Intuitive navigation.